stevinho29/checkout-take-home/app/README.md

 The application is split into:

 - Presentation: FastAPI routes and DTOs
-- Application & Domain: business use cases and orchestration
+- Application: business use cases and orchestration
 - Infrastructure: repository implementation and bank client
 - Domain(inside application folder): entities, exceptions